 As a UM Faculty/Staff/Student, you have access to a free BlueJeans account.
 A BlueJeans account is only needed to schedule and host meetings.
 Others, such as U-M students, can join BlueJeans conference without an account.

-Google Hangouts is an instant messaging and video chat service developed by Google.
 Hangouts allows you to have conversations with two or more people at once, and do things like share the screen or collaborate on shared documents together.
-This is perhaps the "easiest" option of the web-based solutions because you already have an account thanks to UM's partnership with Google.
-Therefore, you don't have to sign up for a new service or waste time entering in a bunch of information before you can get started.
+You already have an account thanks to UM's partnership with Google.